 If the tension is not right after seating the axle properly the procedure is as follows (refer to picture at the bottom):

-1. Loosen sliding drop out bolts A and B on both sides of the bicycle
+1. Loosen the sliding dropout bolts A and B on both sides of the bicycle

 3. Tighten the non-drive side/left side tension bolt until the wheel is centered in frame-double check tension to verify it is still correct